kostis-codefresh/humanitec-notify-step/README.md

 1. Run `humanitec-notify-step -organization <your-org> -humanitec-token <yourtoken> -mode notify -image-name my-image -image-git-commit my-git-hash -image-git-branch main -image-url registry.humanitec.io/my-orgo/humanitec-example:latest` this will notify about a new image

 You can use this CLI in an container based CI/CD system.
 The Docker image is available at [https://hub.docker.com/r/kostiscodefresh/humanitec-notify-step](https://hub.docker.com/r/kostiscodefresh/humanitec-notify-step)

+## Codefresh example

+See an example for Codefresh at [https://github.com/kostis-codefresh/humanitec-example](https://github.com/kostis-codefresh/humanitec-example)